learn-co-curriculum/dsc-join-statements/README.md

 ## Left Joins

-Above, we have only been doing **inner joins** which is the intersection of the two tables.
+By default, a join is an inner join, or the intersection between two tables.
+In other words, the join between orders and products is only for productCodes that are in both the orderdetails and products tables.
+If a product had yet to be ordered (and wasn't in the orderdetails table) then it would also not be in the result of the join.

 There are many other types of joins, displayed below.
-Of these, sqlite does not support outer joins, but it is good to be aware of as more powerful versions of sql such as postgresql support these additional functions.
+Of these, sqlite does not support outer joins, but it is good to be aware of as more powerful versions of sql such as PostgreSQL support these additional functions.

 <img src='venn.png' width=650>